We all have to deal with difficult people. For the most part, they are just an irritant.

-The point of “gray rocking” someone is to deny them the attention they crave.
-If done right, you become no more enticing than a dull, gray rock.
+The point of “gray rocking” someone is to deny narcissists the attention they crave.
+If done correctly, you become no more enticing than a dull, gray rock.
 Thus, the name.

 When you use The Gray Rock Method, you remove the “fun” of toying with you.
 Narcissists bore easily when they don’t get a reaction.
 They tend to move on in search of more appealing targets.